jbaranski/TossFile/README.md

 ```

 # Example Scenarios

+NOTE: `Toss All Files` context menu item works exactly the same as `Toss File` except it includes all currently open files

 Invoke the plugin via `Toss File` context menu item by right clicking on the current file, or pressing `Ctrl+Shift+P` or `Cmd+Shift+P` and executing the `Toss File` command